Clinical-Genomics/chanjo2/README.md

+# Please note that this project is still a work in progress!!

+## Launching a demo app connected to a database using Docker Compose

-## Installing the application on a local conda environment
+## Installing the application on a local Conda environment

 Given a local instance of a MySQL database (you can skip the step below if you already have a running instance of MySQL):
 ```